ewfreesRes/IndonesianActuarialShortCourse/chapter4.md

 ```

-This exercise examines data, pre-loaded in the object `survey`, from a survey on the cost effectiveness of risk management practices.
+This exercise examines data, pre-loaded in the dataframe `survey`, from a survey on the cost effectiveness of risk management practices.
 Risk management practices are activities undertaken by a firm to minimize the potential cost of future losses, such as the event of a fire in a warehouse or an accident that injures employees.
 This exercise develops a model that can be used to make statements about cost of managing risks.

 A measure of risk management cost effectiveness, `logcost`, is the outcome variable.
 This variable is defined as total property and casualty premiums and uninsured losses as a proportion of total assets, in logarithmic units.
 It is a proxy for annual expenditures associated with insurable events, standardized by company size.
-Explanatory variables include `logsize`, the logarithm of total firm assets, and `indcost`, a measure of the firm's industry risk.
+Explanatory variables include
+`logsize`, the logarithm of total firm assets, and `indcost`, a measure of the firm's industry risk.

 `@instructions`
 - Fit and summarize a MLR model using `logcost` as the outcome variable and `logsize` and `indcost` as explanatory variables.